salesforcecli/plugin-functions/messages/login.functions.jwt.md

 # summary

 Login using JWT instead of default web-based flow.
+This will authenticate you with both sf and Salesforce Functions.

 # examples